OpenFDEM-geomechanics/Post-processing/.gitlab/issue_templates/Feature proposal.md

-### Problem to solve
+### Proposed Feature

+(Include what you wish to add here.
+Preferably one comment per feature)

 ### Further details

-(Include use cases, benefits, and/or goals)
+(Include usage, cases, instances, and/or expected outputs)

-### Proposal

-### What does success look like, and how can we measure that?

-(If no way to measure success, link to an issue that will implement a way to measure this)

 ### Links / references

-/label ~"feature proposal"
+/label ~"Feature Proposal"